 The Abortion Law Reform Association was formed in 1936 to campaign for the legalisation of abortion in the UK.
-In its efforts towards reasoned, compassionate reform, many humanists have been involved with the ALRA from its earliest stages, notably Stella Browne and Diane Munday, and many more have supported reforms in the wider fields of reproductive health and women’s rights.
+In its efforts towards reasoned, compassionate reform, many humanists were involved with ALRA from its earliest stages, notably Stella Browne, Janet Chance, Alice Jenkins, and Dora Russell, and many more have supported reforms in the wider fields of reproductive health and women’s rights.
 The Ethical Union (now Humanists UK) became affiliated with ALRA in 1953.

 During the 19th and early 20th centuries, a succession of laws were introduced which restricted access to legal abortion in the UK, and served to increase the sense of taboo surrounding the subject.
 These legislations did not mean an end to unwanted pregnancies, but instead imperiled the health and lives of those affected.
 In being forced to seek ‘back-street abortions’ or dangerous abortifacients, many lives were lost or permanently damaged.